-If your baby's excess growth is thought to be the result of a maternal condition, your health care provider might recommend two nonstress tests each week — starting as early as week 32 of pregnancy.
+If your baby's excess growth is thought to be the result of a maternal condition, your health care provider might recommend antenatal testing— starting as early as week 32 of pregnancy.

 Before your baby is born, you might also consider consulting a pediatrician who has expertise in treating babies diagnosed with fetal macrosomia.

 April 16, 2015